-JOIN THE MRR MEDIA TEAM
+JOIN THE WMRR MEDIA TEAM

 BE A PART OF GREATNESS IN MEDIA.
 MRR MEDIA STRIVES TO PROVIDE DIVERSITY AND A CREATIVE WORKPLACE WHERE IMPLEMENTING IDEAS ARE ENCOURAGED, CAREER ADVANCEMENT IS SUPPORTED AND COMMUNITY SERVICE IS PRIORITY.

 Guided by our passion and empathy, our team at MRR Media (WMRR) is creating idealistic ways to deliver news and information, tell entertaining stories and support our communities.
 With our unique market strategies and cost-effective advertising solutions, this positions us well to build our own future of media the way we see it.

 We are home to podcasters, advertisers, sponsors, journalists, social media influencers, marketers and trendsetters, our reach can be more than 100 million Americans weekly worldwide.
 And, with a full suite of local, regional and national advertising solutions, we offer competitive reach for local small businesses within each market’s region, and promising opportunities for our employees.

 So, connect with us today, and let’s build our own future of media.

 MRR Media is building community partnerships in a whole new way.
 We are paving new roads in digital media by developing and incorporating new strategies to connect business-to-business, and business with customers.
 We are also identifying and investing in growth and diversification opportunities, and are delighting our customers with world-class research and delivering award-winning content across multiple platforms and OTT media.

 We recommend you review the job’s responsibilities before applying.
 Click on a position to review the job description of that job.